-->

 My sewing hobby (and by extension, this blog) is rooted in significant relationships of different kinds.
 Two are "real life" relationships; i.e., not founded online.
 One is a friend who lives in British Columbia, the person who showed me her beautifully crafted Professional Tote that set me on this unexpected journey.
 Some events are truly life changing — even if not earth shatteringly important — and she was at the center of that one.
 Without hyperbole, I simply wouldn't be here had it not been for her.

-The other real life relationship of consequence to my sewing hobby is Colleen, whom I mentioned here by name in the very early days and later on as my "market friend".
+The other real life relationship of consequence to my sewing hobby is Colleen, whom I've mentioned here by name in the very early days and later on as my "market friend".
 I referred to her as thus because she was an avid participant of several local crafters' markets over the past decade.
 (It was through her table that I made all but one of my actual finished product sales.)

 Colleen came into my life fifteen years ago as a caregiver for my father-in-law.
 She was a retired physiotherapist and an accomplished seamstress.
 Always going over and above in her service, she even altered my father-in-law's clothing so that he could be dressed more easily.